Arciiix/Handy/README.md

 - MEDIA_PLAYER_HASS_ENTITY_ID - the entity id of the media player inside Home Assistant - used for audio playing (e.g. confirmation of gesture)
 - DETECTIONS_TO_KEEP - To prevent false detections caused by accidental gestures or model inaccuracy, Handy caches the last detections.
 This variable sets the number of detections to store.
 - MINIMAL_DETECTIONS - that number of DETECTIONS_TO_KEEP has to be the same to consider a detection as true (and perform the given action)
+- ACTION_BLOCK_DELAY_SECONDS - to prevent user from accidently performing the same action after they show the gesture and didn't manage to stop showing it, add some blocking delay between next action

 ```json
 {